• Skip to primary navigation

 DIY Bathroom Cabinet from an Old Wine Box

 I’m always on the lookout for handy extra storage for my bathrooms.
-What I really needed was a DIY bathroom cabinet that had lots of little shelves.
-They are handy for storing medicines and toiletries.
+I needed a DIY bathroom cabinet with lots of little shelves.
+They are convenient for storing medicines and toiletries.

 For the loft bathroom, I made a cute upcycled drawer storage shelf.
 But I needed a bathroom cabinet for the family bathroom.

-When I opened up this wine box and saw the little compartments inside.
+When I opened this wine box, I saw the little compartments inside.
 I then knew I could turn it into the handy bathroom cabinet I needed.

 wooden wine box for upcycle